mengluo/ud036_StarterCode/README.md

 ## Download and Run

   - Download the project folder `ud036_StarterCode` from        [GitHub](https://github.com/mengluo/ud036_StarterCode)
+  - The folder contains four files, README.md, entertainment_center.py, fresh_tomatoes.py and media.py
+  - entertainment_center.py is the script you should use to generate the movie trailer website.
   - For Mac users, open terminal program and type *"cd ~/[your directory path]/`ud036_StarterCode`"* to change directory to the folder downloaded.
 And then type *"python ./entertainment_center.py"* to run the program.
   - For Windows users, open terminal program and type *"cd [your directory path]/`ud036_StarterCode`"* to change directory to the folder downloaded.
 And then type *"python entertainment_center.py"* to run the program.